Last Updated: March 26, 2026

 Why does my diamond tetra look plain?

 Almost certainly because it’s still young.
-Diamond tetras are famously plain as juveniles and only develop their signature iridescent shimmer as they mature – typically around 6–12 months of age.
+Diamond tetras are famously plain as juveniles and only develop their signature iridescent shimmer as they mature – typically around 6.
+12 months of age.
 Also check your lighting: bright lights wash out their colors.
 Use floating plants for subdued lighting and a dark substrate to maximize the shimmer effect.

 Are diamond tetras fin nippers?

-They can be, but it’s almost always a group size problem.
+They is, but it’s almost always a group size problem.
 In groups of 8 or more, diamond tetras focus their social behavior on each other and leave tank mates alone.
 In small groups (under 6), they redirect that energy toward other fish’s fins.
 Keep them in a proper school and avoid pairing with long-finned species.

 How many diamond tetras should be kept together?

-A minimum of 6, but 8–10 is strongly recommended.
+A minimum of 6, but 8.
+10 is strongly recommended.
 Larger groups reduce fin-nipping, encourage natural schooling behavior, and let you see the impressive male fin displays and social interactions that make this species so rewarding to keep.

 Are diamond tetras endangered?